-Assistant Director of Residence Life for West Campus
+Assistant Director for Residence Life at West Campus

 Residence Hall Director, Claflin Hall

-I have had the honor of experiencing an entire spectrum of roles here at Boston University: from student (I lived in Warren Towers my Freshman year)… to Resident Assistant… to Administrative Secretary in the 575 Commonwealth Avenue Residence Life office… and finally to Residence Hall Director at Claflin Hall.
+I have had the honor of experiencing an entire spectrum of roles here at Boston University: from student (I lived in Warren Towers my freshman year)… to Resident Assistant… to Administrative Secretary in the 575 Commonwealth Avenue Residence Life office… and finally to Residence Hall Director at Claflin Hall.
 Additionally, from 2011 to 2013, I also worked as a Residence Life Coordinator at The New England Institute of Art, while also screenwriting for an upcoming indie series set in Allston.
 College illuminated the direction of my life, and I am extraordinarily fortunate to be able to work as a guide to students on their way to their own personal discoveries.
-I’m currently enrolled in the Master’s Program in Higher Education Administration at The School of Education.
+I just completed the Master’s Program in higher education administration at The School of Education.
 Find me in the dining hall – I love chatting about movies!

 Residence Hall Director, Sleeper Hall